 Financial derivatives are instruments that derive their value from the performance of underlying assets, interest or currency exchange rates or indices.
 The Group principally uses financial derivative instruments as investment alternatives or to manage foreign exchange, interest rate or equity risk, and is a limited end-user of such instruments.
 Guidelines on participating in derivatives activities are included in the Group's market risk management policy.
 The Group's major trading activities in derivative instruments involve exchange-traded HIBOR futures contracts, over-the-counter transacted currency options and equity options.
-Other over-thecounter transacted foreign exchange forwards, interest rate swaps and option contracts are mainly employed to hedge the interest rate risk and option risk of the banking book.
+Other over-the-counter transacted foreign exchange forwards, interest rate swaps and option contracts are mainly employed to hedge the interest rate risk and option risk of the banking book.

 The Group's various market risk exposures are measured and monitored on the basis of principal (or notional) amount, outstanding position, stop-loss and options limits, and are controlled within established limits reviewed and approved by the Asset and Liability Management Committee where applicable for each business unit, business type and in aggregate.
 Independent middle and back offices monitor the risk exposure of trading activities against approved limits on a daily basis.
-The Group's market risk exposures are reviewed by the Asset and Liability Management Comp's market risk exposures are reviewed by the Asset and Liability Management comp's market risk exposures are reviewed by the Asset and Liability Management Committee and reported to the Board of Directors on a regular basis.
+The Group's market risk exposures are reviewed by the Asset and Liability Management Committee and reported to the Board of Directors on a regular basis.
 Exceptions to limits are reported when they occur.